Why study English and German Literature at Warwick?

 We offer a wide variety of modules exploring German language, culture, society and history, as well as moduels in English Literature.

-More information about modules and the structure of this course can be found on the School of Modern Languages and Cultures website.
+More information about modules and the structure of this course can be found on the Department of English and Comparative Literary Studies and School of Modern Languages and Cultures websites.

 Please note: Course structure is indicative.
 Modules on offer change year on year, dependent on staff research interests and availability.

 What careers can a Warwick degree in English and German Literature lead to?